 Important Graduation Deadlines & Information

-- February 16 - Graduation Application deadline to ensure name is printed in Commencement program.
+- TBD - Graduation Application deadline to ensure name is printed in Commencement program.

 An instruction presentation (pdf) is available for you before you go into KSIS to apply.
 The presentations address how to apply for graduation, information on scholastic honors, and general commencement ceremony information.
 Additional information is also contained on the Registrar's Office website.

 Applying for Student Commencement Speaker (pdf) - Deadline: October 2, 2018

 This information was sent to all Spring 2018 degree candidates.
 The e-mail was to be sent on January 22, 2018 by Dr. Shawna Jordan.

 About a week before our ceremony, instructions and diagrams about our ceremony will appear here.
 It is very important that you read thorough the information before coming to the ceremony.